top of page

 If singing in Church has a purpose, shouldn't that purpose be central in our mind and set the tone for everything we do?

-• If we’re not careful, Church music can become a very personal thing.
-Our personal enjoyment, our personal experience, our personal approval or disapproval or a song, a style, or a combination of the two.
-Biblically, singing in the Church has two primary goals: First, to glorify God, and second, to edify and encourage the saints of God.
+• But Biblically, singing in the Church has two primary goals: To glorify God, and to edify and encourage the saints of God.

 Knowing this, the Church has historically written music to accomplish these two goals in a style known as, “The hymn.”